blspeiser/crypto-cli/README.md

         Options:
           -asym, --asymmetric
             Use asymmetric decryption with a private key
             Default: false
+          -hyb, --hybrid
+            Use hybrid symmetric+asymmetric decryption with a private key
+            Default: false
           -iv, --initialization-vector
             16-byte Initialization vector, represented as a 32-character hex